springernature/frontend-playbook/accessibility/common-remediations.md

 #### How do I fix it?

 The `autofocus` attribute is rarely helpful.
 If the user can perform multiple tasks on the page, or if the automatically-focused form field comes after other page content, then the `autofocus` attribute should not be used.

+### Focus fails to return to triggering element

+#### What's the problem?

+Upon some interaction, focus has been programmatically placed inside a component.
+When that component is closed, the user's focus is not returned to where it was before the new behaviour was triggered.

+#### Who's affected by the problem?

+* Keyboard users
+* Screen reader users

+#### Why's it a problem?

+Users expect consistency in an interface.
+Sometimes you need to programmatically set a user's focus in a component so they can carry out a task.
+If you don't return their focus afterwards to what they were doing before, it can be very confusing for users who navigate with the keyboard.

+If focus is placed on an unexpected or unrelated element, then the user might activate the wrong thing or struggle to work out where they are on the page.

+If focus is kept on a component that has been moved off-screen or hidden, a keyboard user will have a difficult time working out how they can get back to interacting with the visible components.

+If focus is lost entirely, then the browser will automatically return it to the top of the page.
+Keyboard and screen reader users will have a frustrating time getting back to where they were before you interrupted them.

+#### How do I fix it?

+Whenever you use programmatic focus to orient a user in some component (e.g. a menu or a modal dialog), make sure that their focus is returned to the invoking element when that component is closed.
+For example, if the component was invoked by activating a button, when the component is closed, focus must be returned to that button.

+If there was no invoking element (e.g. your component automatically appears when some JavaScript loads), return the user's focus to whatever they were interacting with before you manipulated their focus.